Fire Prevention and Mitigation

 The Problem: Landfill Fires Are Preventable Disasters to Communities

-Across the United States, landfills are increasingly becoming sources of dangerous heat, toxic pollution, and uncontrolled methane emissions, exposing major gaps in current regulatory systems.
-A Bloomberg news investigation highlights a pattern of elevated-temperature landfills, underground fires, and large methane releases that often persist for months or years with limited government oversight.
+Across the United States, landfills are increasingly becoming sources of dangerous heat, toxic pollution, and uncontrolled odors and methane emissions, exposing major gaps in current regulatory systems.
+A Bloomberg news investigation found a pattern of elevated-temperature landfills, underground fires, and large methane releases that often persist for months or years with limited government oversight.

 Landfills are complex, poorly monitored systems where conditions can deteriorate rapidly.
-Subsurface reactions and smoldering fires can generate extreme heat, damage gas collection systems, and release a mix of methane and hazardous air pollutants.
+Subsurface reactions and smoldering fires can generate extreme heat, damage gas collection systems, and release a mix of methane and hazardous air pollutants, such as benzene and other Volatile Organic Compounds (VOCs).
+In general, a landfill contains 50–55% methane (CH4), 45–50% carbon dioxide (CO2), and less than 1% non-methane organic compounds (NMOCs).
+NMOC concentrations from landfills double for every 18°F (7.7°C) increase in waste temperature.
+Some NMOCs are known or suspected carcinogens and are classified as hazardous air pollutants (HAPs).
 Once these events begin, they are notoriously difficult and expensive to control, making prevention and early detection critical.
 Communities living near landfills bear the brunt of these failures, including toxic exposures, odors, evacuations, and long-term health concerns.
-Landfill emissions include not just methane, but also hazardous air pollutants linked to cancer and respiratory harm, compounding the risk.

 Landfill fires and their harms are preventable but federal regulations are not designed to detect or respond to these problems in real time.
+The most recent federal regulation even removed the maximum oxygen requirement for interior gas wells.
 Monitoring is often limited, infrequent, and reliant on outdated methods, meaning major emission events can go unnoticed or unaddressed.
 Even when warning signs like rising temperatures or gas imbalances are detected, rules often do not require timely corrective action, allowing problems to escalate.
-Yet available technology and practices now makes proactive, real-time oversight possible - if regulations are fixed.
-Preventing them is far cheaper, safer, and more effective than trying to put them out after the fact.
+Yet available technology, such as real-time wellhead monitors and other best management practices, now makes proactive, real-time oversight possible - if regulations are fixed.
+Preventing them is far cheaper, safer, and more effective than trying to put the fires out after the fact.

 How Landfill Subsurface Elevated Temperature Events and Subsurface Fires Happen

-Subsurface Elevated Temperature (SET) events, also referred to as elevated temperature landfills (ETLFs), are now recognized by the U.S. EPA as a distinct and growing problem across the country.
-EPA’s 2023 research found that these exothermic reactions are caused not by traditional flames but by anaerobic chemical reactions that can reach temperatures of 180 °F (82 °C) or more, destroying liners, gas pipes, and collection systems.
+Subsurface Elevated Temperature (SET) events, also referred to as elevated temperature landfills (ETLFs), are a distinct and growing problem across the country.
+These exothermic reactions are caused not by traditional flames but by anaerobic chemical reactions that can reach temperatures of 180 °F (82 °C) or more, destroying landfill liners, gas pipes, and collection systems.
 This spells catastrophe for controlling harmful emissions.

-The EPA and independent researchers have identified leading triggers:
+The EPA and independent experts have identified leading triggers for subsurface elevated temperature events:

-• Reactive materials in the landfill like slag or incinerator ash, or cover materials that use ashes or slags - these materials can catalyze exothermic reactions.
+Reactive materials in the landfill like slag or incinerator ash, or cover materials that use ashes or slags - these materials can catalyze exothermic reactions.
+This means it’s critical that landfill operators track what is actually being dumped in the landfill.

 Why Current Regulations Fail to Prevent Landfill Fires

-Despite clear scientific warning signs and decades of experience, today’s federal landfill fire regulations, again, implemented by states, fundamentally misaligned with how subsurface fires actually start and spread.
-In practice, the rules allow dangerous conditions to persist unchecked until a full-scale disaster is already underway.
+Despite clear scientific warning signs and decades of experience, today’s federal landfill fire regulations that most states rely on are fundamentally misaligned with how subsurface fires actually start and spread, with a number of critical flaws, including:

-• Fire-Prevention Standards Were Weakened, Not Improved: EPA’s original landfill standards recognized that subsurface fires begin far earlier than visible flames.
-The 1996 federal rules required corrective action at 131 °F, with limits on oxygen (5%) and nitrogen (20%) as early indicators of air intrusion and combustion risk.
-Over time, those protections were quietly dismantled: The temperature threshold was raised to 145 °F, and Oxygen and nitrogen limits were eliminated entirely.
+EPA’s original landfill standards recognized that subsurface fires begin far earlier than visible flames.
+The 1996 federal rules required corrective action at 131°F (55°C), with limits on oxygen (5%) and nitrogen (20%) as early indicators of air intrusion and combustion risk.
+Over time, those protections were quietly dismantled: The temperature threshold was raised to 145°F (63°C), and oxygen and nitrogen limits were eliminated entirely.
 Corrective action requirements were stripped out, leaving monitoring without enforcement.
-These changes were not driven by new science — they were driven by industry pressure.
+These changes were not driven by new science - they were driven by industry pressure.
 The result is a regulatory system that tolerates known fire conditions instead of preventing them.

-• Landfill Operators Are Allowed to Choose the Weaker Standard: Under current federal rules, landfill operators can elect to comply with the more lenient NESHAP provisions instead of stricter NSPS or Emission Guidelines requirements.
-In practice, this means: Operators can lawfully ignore early-warning thresholds, and the most protective standards are optional.
+Under current federal rules, landfill operators can elect to comply with the more lenient National Emission Standards for Hazardous Air Pollutants, or NESHAP, provisions instead of stricter New Source Performance Standards/Emission Guidelines requirements.
+In practice, this means the most protective standards are optional.

-• Wellhead Monitoring Misses the Real Heat: Most regulations rely on surface-level wellhead readings, even though regulators and EPA researchers have repeatedly documented that subsurface temperatures can be 50 °F or more hotter at depth.
-At sites like the Chiquita Canyon Landfill in Los Angeles County, downwell temperatures exceeded 190 °F while surface readings appeared only moderately elevated.
-Without required downwell monitoring, regulators are effectively blind to the most dangerous conditions — the reactions happening deep in the waste mass where fires originate.
+Regulations do not require actual waste temperature to be collected using downwell temperature monitoring or permanently installed monitoring probes, instead the landfill operators rely on wellhead readings, even though regulators and EPA researchers have repeatedly documented that subsurface temperatures can be 100°F (38°C) or more hotter at depth than the wellhead temperature.
+For example, at sites like the Chiquita Canyon Landfill in Los Angeles County, downwell temperatures exceeded 190 °F but surface readings appeared only moderately elevated.
+Without required downwell monitoring data, regulators are effectively blind to dangerous reactions happening in the waste mass. where fires originate.

 Communities Pay the Price for Regulatory Gaps